Prometheus-X-association/dataspace-connector/docs/CORS.md

 ## Prerequisites

-The [PDI-consent-modal](https://github.com/VisionsOfficial/pdi-consent-modal.git) and the connector communicates with the PDI routes :
+The PDI Consent Modal communicates with the connector through the following PDI routes.

 ```
 GET /private/pdi/exchanges/:as